astra.pointer#

 Stores target and actual telescope pointing coordinates and provides methods to calculate offsets, angular separations, and proxy coordinates for correction.
 The proxy coordinates represent where the telescope should point to achieve the desired target position.

-offset_ra: RA offset (plating - target) in degrees offset_dec: Dec offset (plating - target) in degrees angular_separation: Angular distance between target and actual position proxy_ra: RA coordinate to point telescope to reach target proxy_dec: Dec coordinate to point telescope to reach target
+offset_ra: RA offset (plating - target) in degrees :no-index: offset_dec: Dec offset (plating - target) in degrees :no-index: angular_separation: Angular distance between target and actual position :no-index: proxy_ra: RA coordinate to point telescope to reach target :no-index: proxy_dec: Dec coordinate to point telescope to reach target :no-index:

 Example